-The carrot and stick model of motivation is known to work in the short run, but how can you motivate learners to continue interest in eLearning for the long run without the constant need to dig up more rewards?
+The carrot and stick model of learning motivation is known to work in the short run, but how can you motivate learners to continue interest in eLearning for the long run without the constant need to dig up more rewards?

 The book Influence: The Psychology of Persuasion provides a few persuasive principles that apply to intrinsically motivating learners.
 While the book provides six "Weapons of Influence," the three below apply to motivating learners.

 1. Commitment and Consistency